Last updated on June 1st, 2023

 Okay, I can’t resist.
 Since I used to be a Magician – “Pick a module, any module, don’t let me see which one.”

-If you are right out of training and your residency included Obstetrics and a lot of hospital rotations, you might actually be able to pass any module you choose.
+If you are right out of training and your residency includes Obstetrics and a lot of hospital rotations, you might actually be able to pass any module you choose.
 But if you have been in practice for a while, and your interests have narrowed, then your knowledge base has probably narrowed as well.
 If this is the case, picking the right module may make the difference between passing and failing your board exam.

 Candidates used to pick two different modules, but now it is only one.
 That module still counts for an important 13% of your total score.
 I like to treat the module as a mini board exam.
 I try to pick something I am the most passionate about in my practice and want to be the best at.
-I use this as an opportunity to hone and fine-tune my skills so that, by the time I’m done studying, I’m completely up-to-date in that area and have the most sophisticated knowledge to offer my patience in the areas that are the focus of my practice.
+I use this as an opportunity to hone and fine-tune my skills so that, by the time I’m done studying, I’m completely up to date in that area and have the most sophisticated knowledge to offer my patience in the areas that are the focus of my practice.

 Having sat on committees that reviewed the entire Board Exam, I can tell you that the more difficult questions in an area are often shunted into the module.
 It is not just a higher volume of questions in that area, but they are questions that require a greater degree of depth and sophistication to do well on the module exam you choose.